CS2613-FA23/explorationactivity2-edouardlev/Overview.md

 ![inp2](https://github.com/CS2613-FA23/explorationactivity2-edouardlev/blob/main/creat-app-pw.jpg?raw=true)

-Then, create a new program where you want to be using Nodemailer.
+Then, create a new program where you want to use Nodemailer.
 The following is what we need for Nodemailer to function.

 Next we can put the require('nodemailer') at the top and then make the transport with the password we just generated.
 The transporter is what sends the emails.